saashub-it/qoq/packages/eslint-v9-ts-vitest/README.md

 ## Rationale

-Beign tired of setting up [Eslint](https://www.npmjs.com/package/eslint) all over again for new projects on top of v9 [flatConfig](https://eslint.org/docs/latest/use/configure/configuration-files) I've created some base template for different setups (check all [@saashub/qoq-eslint-v9-\* packages](https://www.npmjs.com/search?q=%40saashub%2Fqoq-eslint-v9-)).
-Configs inherit from base ones and includes only necessary packages.
-Rules are configured from years of development experience and can be used without any tweaks or as base to Your own setup.
+Beign tired of setting up [Eslint](https://www.npmjs.com/package/eslint) all over again for new projects, on top of v9 [flatConfig](https://eslint.org/docs/latest/use/configure/configuration-files) , we created some base template for different setups (check all [@saashub/qoq-eslint-v9-\* packages](https://www.npmjs.com/search?q=%40saashub%2Fqoq-eslint-v9-)).
+Configs inherit from base ones and includes all necessary packages and settings.
+Rules are opinionated, configured from years of development experience, can be used as full setup without any tweaks or as base to Your own configs.

 ## Install